How useful is manufacturer’s data on noise levels in a noise assessment?

 Next

-What does hearing damage from noise sound like?
+What hearing damage from noise sounds like